dapr/quickstarts/hello-world/README.md

 # Hello World

 This tutorial will demonstrate how to get Dapr running locally on your machine.
-We'll be deploying a Node.js app that subscribes to order messages and persists them.
+You'll be deploying a Node.js app that subscribes to order messages and persists them.
 The following architecture diagram illustrates the components that make up the first part sample:

 ![Architecture Diagram](./img/Architecture_Diagram.png)

-Later on, we'll deploy a Python app to act as the publisher.
+Later on, you'll deploy a Python app to act as the publisher.
 The architecture diagram below shows the addition of the new component:

 ![Architecture Diagram Final](./img/Architecture_Diagram_B.png)